 Sandia National Laboratories' President Harry S. Truman Fellowship in National Security Science and Engineering

 The Harry S. Truman Fellowship provides the opportunity for new Ph.D. scientists and engineers to pursue independent research of their own choosing that supports Sandia's national security mission.
 Sandia's research focus areas are: bioscience, computing and information science, engineering science, materials science, nanodevices and microsystems, radiation effects and high energy physics, and geosciences.

 Candidates are expected to have solved a major scientific or engineering problem in their thesis work or have provided a new approach or insight to a major problem, as evidenced by a recognized impact in their field.

 The Truman Fellowship is a three-year appointment normally beginning on October 1.
-The salary is $111,200 plus benefits and additional funding for the chosen proposal.
-The deadline for nominations is November 1st of each year.
+The deadline for nominations is November 1 of each year.

 The Science, Mathematics And Research for Transformation (SMART) Scholarship for Service Program has been established by the Department of Defense (DoD) to support undergraduate and graduate students pursuing degrees in Science, Technology, Engineering and Mathematics (STEM) disciplines.
 The program aims to increase the number of civilian scientists and engineers working at DoD laboratories.